; Skip to Content

 Because I worked at Omaha Children’s Museum for years, my kids attended camps from about ages 4 to 8, so they attended A LOT of camps there.
 And loved them.
 For kids ages 4 and 5, the summer camp group sizes are kept small.
 The education department plans age-appropriate hands-on activities, and there is always plenty of active time inside the museum, plus there’s a snack time.
 Camp sessions are offered in the morning and the afternoon, and usually have appealing themes for kiddos.
 Registration is already open.

 Kids can’t start going to Hummel Day Camp until their about to start First Grade, but there’s a way for younger kids to enjoy a shortened version of the summer camp: Itty Bitty Hummel Camp for ages 3 to 6.
-For four days, littles attend Hummel Day Camp from 9 to 11:30 a.m. and get to enjoy the songs, games, hikes, crafts, and wilderness skills all without having to deal with bigger kids being around.
-Registration opens in early May.
+For two days, littles attend Hummel Day Camp from 9 to 11:30 a.m. and get to enjoy the songs, games, hikes, crafts, and wilderness skills all without having to deal with bigger kids being around.
+Registration opens mid-May.

 Omaha’s Henry Doorly Zoo & Aquarium has Early Childhood Camps in the summer, which are for three hours each day for a week (morning and afternoon sessions available).
 They’re open to kids ages 3 to 5 who are fully potty-trained.
 Themes are different each week and highlight some of the zoo’s most popular exhibits and animals.